 User permissions are given priority.

 In the folder that the user wants to access, if EFT Server finds user-specific permissions that are not those from Groups, EFT Server does not look for any Group permissions.
 EFT Server gives priority to individually configured permissions.
 For example, suppose there is a user with the user name Bob.
-Bob is a member of two permission Groups that have download and list permissions only for Folder1.
+Bob is a member of two permission Groups that have only download and list permissions for Folder1.
 However, you have decided to give Bob full permissions for Folder1 without creating a new permission Group.
-Since EFT Server looks for these individual user permissions first, then Bob will have full permissions for Folder1 no matter how his Group membership is configured.
+Because EFT Server looks for these individual user permissions first, then Bob will have full permissions for Folder1 no matter how his Group membership is configured.
 This same rule implies that if Bob has individual permissions that only allow him to download files from that particular folder, it does not matter if he is a member of two Groups that have full permissions for the folder.
 Bob will only have permission to download files.

 If a user does not have individual permissions for a folder and is a member of more than one group, EFT Server gives the user the least restrictive access for the folder.